Vang Vieng - River and Mountain View with cow.

 A visit to COPE Visitor Centre is completely free and here you can see how much hard work goes into helping those affected.
 They have exhibits describing the history of UXOs in Laos as well as the key issues Laotians face in getting rid of the UXOs.

-Even though it is free, a visit to COPE will leave you asking what more you can do to help.
-On a personal note, I plead that you don’t just leave with memories.
-Buy something from their shop, or leave a donation on your way out of the door.
-The work done by the small but dedicated team truly is remarkable.
+Even though it is free, don’t leave a visit to COPE with just memories.
+Buy something from their shop or leave a donation on your way out.
+The work done by this small but dedicated team truly is remarkable.

-In Northeast Laos, covering a vast area of land, are thousands of stone jar like structures dating back over 2500 years.
-These range in size from 1-3 metres and no one truly knows why they are there.
+Don’t miss these thousands of stone jar structures dating back over 2500 years.
+They range in size from one to three metres and no one truly knows why they are there.
 Ancient stories tell of a race of giants who used them for brewing booze but the reality is that they were probably used in ancient funeral ceremonies.
-Remains have been found around some of the jars and excavations of a cave in the region point towards it being used as a crematorium.
+Remains have been found nearby and excavations of a cave in the region point towards it being used as a crematorium.

 Whether you want to believe in a race of giants running amok (it’s a much more fun story) or what the archaeologists are saying, the site is well worth a visit!